-Unfortunately spam happens, and some reviews may not be appropriate to display on your website.
-Multi Rating Pro supports ratings to be moderated manually or automatically approved.
-Users who are assigned a moderator role capability, can login to the WordPress admin dashboard and approve/disapprove ratings that are pending moderation.
+Spam happens, and some reviews may not be appropriate to display on your website.
+Multi Rating Pro supports ratings to be moderated manually or auto approved.
+Users with moderator role capability, can login to the WordPress admin dashboard and approve/disapprove ratings that are pending moderation.

 Rich Snippets are the few lines of text that appear under every search result as shown below.